anesuy/book-list-OOjs/about-project.md

-Project taught and explored by Brad Traversy on the 'Modern JavScript From The Beginning' course, with personal alterations and comments.
+Object Oriented based project. taught and explored by Brad Traversy on the 'Modern JavScript From The Beginning' course, with personal alterations and comments.

-Object Oriented based project.